Chinz/slate_apidocs/source/index.html.md

 #  Authenticating requests when using the FODIM REST APIs

-Any one of the following authentication methods must be implemented to authenticate requests to the FODIM Redfish services:
+ Following authentication methods can be implemented to authenticate requests to the FODIM REST API:

 -   **HTTP BASIC authentication**

-    You can implement HTTP BASIC authentication by providing base64 encoded user name and password in an HTTP `Authorization: Basic` header \( Basic Auth\).
+    You can implement HTTP BASIC authentication by providing base64 encoded FODIM user name and password in an HTTP `Authorization: Basic` header \( Basic Auth\).

 -   **Redfish session login authentication**

     You can implement Redfish Session Login Authentication by creating a Redfish login session through session management interface.
-To learn more about a session, See [Creating a session](#) section.
+To learn more about a session, See [Creating and managing sessions](#) section.

-    Every session that is created has an authentication token called **X-AUTH-TOKEN** associated with it.
+    Every session that is created has an authentication token called `X-AUTH-TOKEN` associated with it.

     To authenticate subsequent requests, provide this token in the `X-AUTH-TOKEN` request header.

     NOTE:
-    An **X-AUTH-TOKEN** is valid and a session is open only for 30 minutes, unless the user continues to send requests to a Redfish service using this token.
+     -  An `X-AUTH-TOKEN` is valid and a session is open only for 30 minutes, unless the user continues to send requests to a Redfish service using this token.

-    An idle session is automatically terminated after the timeout interval.
+     -  An idle session is automatically terminated after the timeout interval.